MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 Because:

 - The new device has no device keypair
-- Wrapped DEK cannot be decrypted
+- WrappedDEK cannot be decrypted

 So user must: